 GrantCraft materials offer practical insights and tools to help grantmakers be more effective.
 Hundreds of grantmakers have contributed their experiences to help create guides, cases, and videos that illuminate the challenges and skills of the craft.
 GrantCraft is a joint project of the Foundation Center and European Foundation Centre, and was created by the Ford Foundation.

-EPIP partners with GrantCraft to offer EPIP members 20% off publications from GrantCraft’s online store.
-EPIP and GrantCraft have also partnered to produce workshops and trainings together, and GrantCraft staff often present workshops at the EPIP National Conference.
+EPIP and GrantCraft have partnered to produce workshops and trainings together, and GrantCraft staff often present workshops at the EPIP National Conference.

 The country’s independent watchdog of foundations, the National Committee for Responsive Philanthropy (NCRP) promotes philanthropy that serves the public good, is responsive to people and communities with the least wealth and opportunity, and is held accountable to the highest standards of integrity and openness.

-EPIP partners with NCRP to offer our members 50% off membership in NCRP.
-The two organizations have worked together since 2007 to promote increased effectiveness of foundations and increased philanthropic support for a justice, equitable and sustainable society.
+EPIP partners with NCRP to offer our members a discount off NCRP membership.
+Our two organizations have worked together since 2007 to promote increased effectiveness of foundations and increased philanthropic support for a justice, equitable and sustainable society.
+(See Member Benefits.)

 Regional Associations of Grantmakers

 Associated Grant Makers, Inc. is the only regional association of grant makers, both foundations and corporations with giving programs, serving in, or making grants in Massachusetts and surrounding areas.
 They are a leadership organization for philanthropy with more than three decades of service to the philanthropic community.